81st Training Wing: United States Air Forces in Europe

 After fourteen months at now redesignated Larson Air Force Base, the 81st received movement orders to deploy to England.
 On 1 August 1951, the 81st flew initially into RAF Shepherds Grove, when in September transferred its headquarters to RAF Bentwaters, where the wing would be stationed for the next 40 years as part of the United States Air Forces in Europe (USAFE).
 The 81st Fighter-Bomber Group was inactivated on 16 June 1952 when the group was considered redundant as part of the Air Force tri-deputate reorganization.

 The wing was the first Sabre Jet unit to be based in Europe, and the first to form an integral part of the peacetime air defense of Great Britain.
 To do this it was placed under British operational control.
 No. 11 Group RAF, RAF Fighter Command, commanded the wing for combined operational training and actual defense of the United Kingdom.
 Meanwhile its American higher authority was Third Air Force, U.S. Air Forces in Europe, which coordinated its activities with the RAF.
 Although the pilots had a relatively short time to acquaint themselves with RAF techniques and procedures and the methods of fighter control, the unit made an excellent showing.

 In November 1952 when the 116th Fighter-Interceptor Squadron was inactivated and returned to Washington state control, it was replaced by the 78th Fighter-Interceptor Squadron, which assumed its mission, personnel and equipment.
 The 78th moved to RAF Sculthorpe in May 1956.
-The 78th briefly returned to Shepherds Grove in May 1957 before being reassigned to RAF Woodbridge in December 1958 when the USAF turned Shepherds Grove to the British Ministry of Defence.
+The 78th briefly returned to Shepherds Grove in May 1957 before being reassigned to RAF Woodbridge in December 1958 when the USAF turned Shepherds Grove over to the British Ministry of Defence.

 In October 1954 the mission of the 81st changed from fighter-interceptor to fighter-bomber operations, carrying both conventional and nuclear weapons.
 The wing was charged with tactical operations in support of USAFE and NATO, with air defense as a secondary mission.
 To reflect this change, the unit was redesignated the 81st Fighter-Bomber Wing and traded in its North American F-86 Sabres for the Republic F-84F Thunderstreak.